Hyperbolic groups with planar boundaries: Introduction

-\REFTHM{thm:main1} Let $G$ be a non-elementary hyperbolic group with planar boundary different from the sphere.
-Then $G$ is virtually Kleinian if and only if $\confdim_{AR} (G) <2$. \ENDTHM The necessity part of Theorem \ref{thm:main1} is due to Sullivan, see \cite{sullivan:ihes50}.
-When the boundary is the whole sphere, Bonk and Kleiner proved that the group is Kleinian if and only if there is a distance in its Ahlfors-regular conformal gauge of minimal dimension \cite{bonk:kleiner:conf_dim}.
+\REFTHM{thm:main1} Let $G$ be a non-elementary hyperbolic group with planar boundary non-homeomorphic to the sphere.
+Then $G$ is virtually isomorphic to a convex-cocompact Kleinian group if and only if $\confdim_{AR} (G) <2$. \ENDTHM The necessity part of Theorem \ref{thm:main1} is due to Sullivan, see \cite{sullivan:ihes50}.
+For carpet groups, the result was previously established by Bonk and Kleiner, see Corollary \ref{cor:main} and Remark \ref{rmk:bonkleiner} for more details.
+When the boundary is the whole sphere, Bonk and Kleiner also proved that the group is Kleinian if and only if there is a distance of minimal dimension in its Ahlfors-regular conformal gauge \cite{bonk:kleiner:conf_dim}.

-An induction argument enables us to weaken the assumption on the conformal dimension provided $G$ has no elements of order two: